 AACo must disclose any information that a reasonable person would expect to have a material effect on the price or value of securities issued by AACo.

-Set out below is an illustrative list of matters that may give rise to an obligation to make disclosure to the market.
+Set out below is an illustrative list of the types of matters that may have a material effect on the price or value of securities issued by AACo, and therefore give rise to an obligation to make disclosure to the market.
 You should not take this as an exhaustive list of the issues that must be disclosed.